6.3: Kinetics with Enzymes

 Reaction with intermediates

-Not all reactions can be characterized so simply as a simple substrate interacting with an enzyme to form an ES complex, which then turns over to form product.
+Not all reactions can be characterized simply as a substrate interacting with an enzyme to form an ES complex, which then turns over to form the product.
 Sometimes, intermediates form.
-For example, a substrate S might interact with E to form a complex, which then is cleaved to products P and Q. Q is released from the enzyme, but P might stay covalently attached.
-This happens often in the hydrolytic cleavage of a peptide bond by a protease, when an activated nucleophile like Ser reacts with the sessile peptide bond in a nucleophilic substitution reaction, releasing the amine end of the former peptide bond as the leaving group while the carboxy end of the peptide bond remains bonded to the Ser as an Ser-acyl intermediate.
+For example, a substrate S might interact with E to form a complex, which is then cleaved into products P and Q. Q is released from the enzyme, whereas P may remain covalently bound.
+This often occurs during the hydrolytic cleavage of a peptide bond by a protease, when an activated nucleophile, such as serine, reacts with the sessile peptide bond in a nucleophilic substitution reaction, releasing the amine end of the former peptide as the leaving group.
+The carboxy end of the peptide bond remains bonded to the Ser as a Ser-acyl intermediate.
 Water then enters and cleaves the acyl intermediate, freeing the carboxyl end of the original peptide bond.
 This is shown in the written reaction in Figure \(\PageIndex{3}\):

 Even for this seemingly complicated reaction, you get the standard Michaelis-Menten equation.